stephenslab/EbayesThresh/README.md

-# EbayesThresh: R package for Empirical Bayes Thresholding and related methods
+# EbayesThresh: Empirical Bayes thresholding in R

 The EbayesThresh package provides a simple interface for Empirical Bayes thresholding using the methods developed by I. M. Johnstone and